singhperryo1/Huffman-Code/README.md

 ## Programming Language Used
 * Java
 ## Future Enhancements
-* The efficiency of encoding can be improved significantly to O(n*log(n)) by using a Heap structure to store the code from algorithm.
+* The efficiency of encoding can be improved significantly to O(n*log(n)) by using a Heap structure to store the code built from algorithm.
 ## Links
 * [LinkedIn Profile](https://www.linkedin.com/in/singhperry01/)